Ryankearns9/DigComm_Lab4/README.md

 ![alt text](https://github.com/Ryankearns9/DigComm_Lab4/tree/main/imgs/picture_5d.png)

-2. What is the ASK signal's voltage when the digitial signal is logic-0? **Tip**: If you're not sure, briefly set the Channel 2 *Input Coupling* control to the GND
-3. What feature of the ASK signal suggests that it's an AM signal? **Tip**: If you're not sure, see the preliminary discussion
 4. Why is the recovered digital signal not a perfect copy of the original?
 5. What can be used to "clean-up" the recovered digital signal?
 6. How does the comparator turn the slow rising voltages of the recovered digital signal into the sharp transition?